Docs

 With the new API Client in Requestly developers can manage their API Contracts within Requestly and manage their Interception rules and mocks within the same tool.

-API Collections, Environment Variables, Collection Variables, pre-scripts, post-scripts, and team workspaces are some of the basic features you need to create, test, and manage APIs.
+API Collections, Environment Variables, Authorization, Collection Variables, pre-scripts, post-scripts, API History, and team workspaces are some of the basic features you need to create, test, and manage APIs.
 Additionally, Requestly solves API overrides to create different edge cases like

 • error cases, empty or extra-long responses without actually modifying the APIs